Using GPS and Google Maps API in Unity

 summary

-are my general thoughts.
+Here are my general impressions:

-・GPS errors are quite large.
+• GPS errors are quite large.

 That's all for today.

-I'll upload it to GitHub.
+I'll upload it to GitHub just in case.

-Unity Sample
+Unity sample

 lastly

-Beyond offers a one-stop service for everything from server design and construction to operation, so if you have any problems with server-side development, please feel free to contact us.
+Beyond offers a one-stop service for everything from server design and construction to operation, so please feel free to contact us if you have any problems with server-side development.

 1